sjscott84/Neighborhood-Map/README.md

 ## Technical

-Technical details for this site can be found at...
+Technical details for this site can be found at https://github.com/sjscott84/Neighborhood-Map/tree/master/out